kuzzleio/kuzzle/doc/2/api/controllers/document/m-get/index.md

 }
 ```

-You can either hit the route with `GET` verb
+You can also access this route with the `GET` verb:

 ```http
 URL: http://kuzzle:7512/<index>/<collection>/_mGet?ids=documentId,anotherDocumentId